|

 north.

-me McClellan had anticipated the movement
+This time McClellan had anticipated the movement

 --assisted by a recovered copy of the Confederate

-cut Jackson's troops off at South
+battle plan—and cut Jackson's troops off at South

 Mountain.
-Lee ordered his co
+Lee ordered his command to reinforce

-mbined force faced McClellan at
+Jackson and the combined force faced McClellan at

-m on September 17.
+Antietam on September 17.

 Although caught in a difficult position and outnumbered

-most three to one, Lee was able to inflict
+almost three to one, Lee was able to inflict

 higher casualties on the Union troops than were

-sustaineded by his co
+sustaineded by his command.
+They were, however,

 casualties the rebels could ill afford.
 Lee

-my to Virginia to regroup.
+returned his army to Virginia to regroup.

 The defeat and retreat at Antietam brought forth

-the preliminary Emancipation Procla
+the preliminary Emancipation Proclamation and forced

 the European powers away from recognizing the right of